carltheperson/advanced-js-objects/chapters/chapter-1.md

 ### Symbol

 Symbols allow you to create your own custom unique values.
-You create a new Symbol value with the built-in `Symbol` constructor.
+You create a new Symbol value with the built-in `Symbol` function.

 ```js
 const mySymbol = Symbol() // Type is Symbol